hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

           * In this case, training & testing vs x & y can be confusing.
 So, but generating supervised data, we got X, y to fit the model, X are features (here only 1 dimension), y is what to predict.
 As for training and testing data here are used to evaluate model performance.
 Both of them have X, y, we just split the data set into first 2 years (training data), lasy year (testing data)
         * make time serles scale
           * To scale data between [-1,1] is because default activation function for LSTM is tanh, which outputs the resuts between [-1,1], so it's better to have input data in this range too
       * Step 2 - Model Fitting & Evaluation
+        * `batch_size` has to be a factor of the size of the training and test datasets.
+In this case, it is 1
+        * To help neural network generate reproduciable results, you can:
+          * fix seeds for both numpy and tensorflow
+          * repeat experiments, and take average of RMSE, to see how well the configuration would be expected to perform on unseen data on average
+          * In my code, I used both.

 ******************************************************************************************